IBM-ITOAdev/Log-Analysis-Visualizations/README.md

 ## Hacks:

 * 10/1/15: Hate the color scheme for the OOTB heat map?
 I sure do!
-Use this updated heatmap.json chartspec to get a more proper heat map color scheme with the normal green to red transitions.
+Use this updated [heatmap.json](https://github.com/IBM-ITOAdev/Log-Analysis-Visualizations/blob/master/heatmap.json) chartspec to get a more proper heat map color scheme with the normal green to red transitions.
+Make a backup of your existing heatmap.json in another directory location and copy this one to your server.
+You might need to clear your browser cache if it doesn't render properly the first time.

 ## Resources: